 “The aim of winter feeding is to ensure horses maintain good condition and stay healthy,” says Baileys Horse Feeds’ senior nutritionist Emma Short.
 “Due to poor weather conditions, horses require a good balance of nutrients and energy to support them, particularly as the grass quality declines.”

-Poor-doer or veteran
+Feeding the poor-doer or veteran

 “It is advisable to change your feeding regime gradually in the autumn to prevent weight loss in winter,” says Emma.
 “A horse weighing 500kg requires about 12.5kg of feed per day for weight gain.
 This could comprise of 3kg of a conditioning cube, ad-lib forage or 9.5kg of hay (12.5kg of haylage).”